Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 During the logging in the 1800s, the felling foreman or woods boss was called the “Bull Buck”.
 The woods boss told the crew to preserve the magnificent tree for posterity.
 The Bull Buck Tree was so named because its size made it the boss of the woods.

-The Bull Buck Tree reaches a height of 246 feet (75 m) and has a ground-level circumference of 100 feet (30 m) and a volume of 27,383 cubic feet (775.4 m), making it one of the 50 largest Giant Sequoias in the world.
+The Bull Buck Tree reaches a height of 246 feet (75 m), has a ground-level circumference of 100 feet (30 m), and has a volume of 27,383 cubic feet (775.4 m), making it one of the 50 largest Giant Sequoias in the world.

 Visit www.neldergrove.org for more information from the Friends of Nelder Grove.